AndreiCherniaev/bladeRF.wiki.git.git.git./Known-Issues.md

 If you are using a Virtual Machine, there have been issues reported when changing the interfaces or claiming different interfaces.
 The level of success has been varied depending on the type of port (XHCI or EHCI) and the VM software used.
 We are currently working on native Windows support to help remedy the VM situation.

+### libbladeRF Does Not Compile ###
+If you see:

+    backend/libusb.c:263:5: warning: implicit declaration of function ‘libusb_get_version’ [-Wimplicit-function-declaration] backend/libusb.c:264:5: error: dereferencing pointer to incomplete type

+during compilation you have an old version of libusb and should probably upgrade!
+Get the latest version from http://libusbx.org/

 ### The serial number field is empty when doing a bladeRF-cli probe ###
 This is a defect that will be fixed in the near future.
 The underlying issue is that a probe (using the libusb backend) attempts to gather information from a device via USB descriptors, and this serial is not yet reflected in those descriptors.